jamiepoli/JamvieCTF/content/about.md

 ## What is a CTF?

 Short for “Capture the Flag”, CTFs are competitions that involve solving challenges using methods that would pertain to the general practise of cybersecurity and ethical hacking.
-Challenges you might see include things like cryptography of all varieties, web-based pwns such as SQL injection, and even the classic stack overflows given a program.
+Challenges you might see include things like cryptography of all varieties, web-based pwns such as SQL injection, and even the classic stack overflows.
 While all in the name of good fun, CTFs are a great way to improve upon your ethical security skills and hopefully assist in making you a more security-conscious person.

 ----